 To Serve Samosa Chaat

-• And finally garnish the Samosa Chaat with chopped onion, sev, cilantro, pomegranate arils (if using).
+And finally garnish the Samosa Chaat with chopped onion, sev, cilantro, pomegranate arils (if using).
 Sprinkle chaat masala and serve immediately!
+Make more samosa chaat similarly.

 Notes

-1. This recipe of chole and 14 samosa can easily serve 10 people.
-More if you just add 1 samosa per plate of the chaat.
+1. This recipe of chole and samosa can easily serve 7 people or more.
+If you just add 1 samosa per plate of the chaat, you can serve 14 people.
 Since I have used 2 samosa per plate, I served it more like a meal.
-To serve as an appetizer, you can definitely reduce the portion size.
+To serve as an appetizer, reduce the portion size.

 Nutrition